Notebook: 16 September 2015, with updates in December 2016 and May 2017

-FOOTNOTE: Rob Burgess worked with Roland Schenk in 1997 on the launch of Revolution magazine.
+FOOTNOTE and UPDATE Dec 2017: Rob Burgess worked with Roland Schenk in 1997 on the launch of Revolution magazine.
 Here’s Rob’s recollections of that time

 “In retrospect it sounds like a curious project – a glossy print magazine telling the story of the unfolding new-media revolution.
 But in the context of that time it was a huge success in the world of business-to-business publishing, and a great cash-cow.